UkoeHB/bevy_simplenet/README.md

 ## TODOs

-- Fix linker errors when the `bevy/dynamic_linking` feature is enabled.
 - Implement `AuthToken` for client/server authentication.
 - Add server shut down procedure.
 - Use const generics to bake protocol versions into `Server` and `Client` directly, instead of relying on factories (currently blocked by lack of robust compiler support).